Yesubabu777/Yesubabu777/README.md

 👋 Hi, I’m Yesubabu Jonnadula

-👀 I’m interested in data science, machine learning, and deep learning.
+👀 I’m interested in data science,Data Engineering, machine learning, and deep learning.

 🌱 I’m currently learning about neural networks and their applications in NLP.